pran-7-5/eco_style/README.md

 ```
 `Jewelry`
 =======
-gold, silver, diamond, sea shells, pearl(not compatible for everyone), rudraaksh, wood,  feathers)  don't use plastic or other metal jewels
+gold, silver, diamond, sea shells, pearl(not compatible for everyone), rudraaksh, wood,  feathers)  don't use plastic or other metal jewels.
+avoid gem stones = there is math formula to calculate what is suitable to whom

 'Makeup'
 =======